21 Gen Z Financial Habits Shaping the Future of Money

 Talking about money used to be taboo, but Gen Z doesn’t have time for that nonsense.
 They’re open about salaries, investments, and financial struggles, knowing that silence only benefits the system keeping people in the dark.
 Splitting bills?
 They make it clear upfront.

 Negotiating salaries?
 They swap numbers with friends to avoid getting underpaid.
-Money doesn’t have to be a mystery, and Gen Z is proving that open conversations lead to smarter financial decisions.
+Money doesn’t have to be a mystery, and Gen Z is proving that open conversations about Gen Z money decisions lead to smarter outcomes.

 Using Cashback and Rewards Programs Wisely